uselesshasidim/ScriptServer/README.md

 # ScriptServer
-Server that run self-scheduled scripts by dropping them in a folder
+Server that runs self-scheduled scripts by dropping them in a folder